Azure Kubernetes Service

 | fillmissing timeslice(1h)

-| where category ="kube-controller-manager"
+| where category ="cluster-autoscaler" and pod matches "{{pod}}"

 | parse regex field=log "(?<severity>W|I|F|E)(?<tt>[\S]+) (?<times>[\d:.]+)[\s]+(?<log_msg>.*)"

-Collecting logs and installing the Kubernetes app
+Collecting logs for the Azure Kubernetes Cluster

 This section walks you through the process of configuring a pipeline to send logs from Azure Monitor to Sumo Logic.